alcy/perf-cal-2020/pcal20.md

 It's not the JVM.
 And, it's not the Java application code.
 To be quite honest, I'm not 100% certain myself although, I do have a pretty solid hypothesis.
-If you can identify it, I would be interested to hear but, you should also bring supporting performance measurements.
+If you can identify it, I would be interested to hear from you but, you should also bring supporting performance measurements.

 Anyway, it's mysteries such as these that help to make the cloud simple. ;)